PADI Open Water Scuba Instructor

 Are you looking for something extraordinary?
 To do something others can only dream of?
 To help people transform their lives?
 To open doors you didn’t even know existed?
-All of this, and more, awaits you as a PADI Open Water Scuba Instructor.

 The Open Water Scuba Instructor (OWSI) program is one of two distinct components of PADI’s Instructor Development Course (IDC)—the core of PADI Instructor training.
 The first portion is the Assistant Instructor course followed by the Open Water Scuba Instructor program.

 The OWSI program is a minimum of four days.
 It introduces you to the entire PADI System of diver education and concentrates on further developing your abilities as a professional dive educator.

 It’s about life transformations—both yours and those around you.

 The fun part of instructor training is interacting with course participants while creating friendships that continue long after the course concludes.

 You’ll begin networking with other professionals and begin to explore PADI Pro Diving Jobs worldwide.
 You’ll also have the opportunity to continue your professional education by participating in specialty instructor courses, which train you to teach specialties after instructor certification.